jondavidsson/primare-component/README.md

 # primare-component
-Component for controlling Primare preamps through RS-232 for Home assistant
+Custom component for controlling Primare preamps through RS-232 for Home assistant

 This is not working at the moment!